MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/recommended-antivirus-exclusions.md

 Antivirus real-time protection can cause many problems on Configuration Manager site servers, site systems, and clients.

-The non-comprehensive list of possible symptoms:
+Possible symptoms include:

 - Remote site system components aren't installed.
 SiteComp.log, Distmgr.log, hman.log, or other Configuration Manager log files may contain errors such as error 80070005.
 - The Configuration Manager client cannot be installed through client push.
 - Client inventory information is inaccurate, missing, or out-of-date.
-- Backlogs occur in the *Install_Directory*\Inboxes folders on-site servers.
+- Backlogs occur in the *Install_Directory*\Inboxes folders on site servers.
 - Backlogs occur in the *Install_Directory*\MP\Outboxes subfolders on management points (MP).
 - Software Center isn't populated by deployed software on client systems, or doesn't start.
-Also, the CCMRepair.log file may contain the following errors:
+Also, the CCMRepair.log file may contain an error similar to the following example:

   > Database verification failed with result: 0x80004005 but DB: C:\Windows\CCM\filename.sdf could be opened, skipping DB repair.